bisq-network/bisq/doc/build.md

 ##### 2. Enable unlimited Strength for cryptographic keys

 Bitsquare uses 256 bit length keys which are still not permitted by default.
 Get around that ridiculous fact by adding the missing [jars from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+Please follow the steps described in the Readme file at the downloaded package.
 You will get an error when building Bitsquare package if you don't have these.

 ##### 3. Copy the BountyCastle provider jar file

 Copy the BountyCastle provider jar file (bcprov-jdk15on-1.53.jar) from you local maven repository (/home/.m2) to $JavaHome/jre/lib/ext/.
 This prevent a "JCE cannot authenticate the provider BC" exception when starting the Bitsquare client.

+##### 4. Edit the jre\lib\security\java.security file to add BouncyCastleProvider

+Add org.bouncycastle.jce.provider.BouncyCastleProvider as last entry at: ﻿List of providers and their preference orders E.g.: security.provider.11=org.bouncycastle.jce.provider.BouncyCastleProvider

 Steps
 -----